If you want to cover hair loss but don’t want a permanent bald stubble look, scalp micropigmentation regrets may hit you harder than you think.

 For others, scalp micropigmentation offers a way to recreate your hairline, add visual thickness, and fill in bald patches.
 However, just so you know the dangers and mistakes, we’ve put together a list of scalp micropigmentation regrets.

 So, Scalp Micropigmentation is a restoration procedure to recreate to look of hair and uses microneedles to inject pigments into your scalp to recreate the look of hair follicles.

-1. Doesn’t Look Real
+1. It Doesn’t Look Real

 The whole point of scalp micropigmentation is to recreate the look of real hair follicles, so it can be very disappointing when you can tell it’s fake.
 However, licensed hair clinics tend to provide good results that look just like natural hair follicles.

-If you like a clean-shaven, shiny bald look, then SMP may not work as your head will always appear to have gray stubble.
+If you like a clean-shaven, shiny bald look, then SMP may not work (reddit), as your head will always appear to have gray stubble.

 Before After Pictures of Scalp Micropigmentation

-2. You Prefer a Smooth Bald Look
+2. Uniform Bald Look

 Scalp micropigmentation lasts for about 8 years on average, so you may just simply get tired of the same stubble, shaved head look.
-However, the SMP pigments continue to get better so this average is getting better.
+However, the SMP pigments continue to get better, so this average is getting better.
 This is where you have to know what you want.

 I’ve noticed a trend in the matte, smooth bald style, but it’s not that uncommon for men to have the look of stubble with a shaved head.